-Furthermore, Liong et al. \cite{liong2020evaluation} extend OFF-ApexNet to multiple streams with various optical flow components as input data.
-Specifically, Auxiliary Classifier GAN and Self-Attention GAN are employed to generate more optical flows for data augmentation.
-Moreover, MSCNN \cite{liu2020multi} and TSCNN~\cite{li2019three,song2019recognizing} designed three-stream CNN models for MER with three types of inputs.
-Specifically, the first work utilized apex frame, optical flow and the apex frame masked by the optical flow threshold, while the later approach employed the apex frames, optical flow between onset, apex, and offset frames, and to investigate the information of the static spatial, dynamic temporal and local information.
-She et al. \cite{she2020micro} proposed a four stream model considering three ROIs and global regions of each frame.
-The features of all frames were concatenated to represent the micor-expression clips.
-The mean, standard deviation and median statistic of the concatenated features are utilized to classify the through SVM.
+\emph{Multi-stream networks with the same blocks. } The Optical Flow Features from Apex frame Network (OFF-ApexNet) \cite{gan2019off} and Dual-stream shallow network (DSSN) \cite{khor2019dual} built the dual-stream CNN for MER based on optical flow extracted from onset and apex.
+Furthermore, Liong~\etal~\cite{liong2020evaluation} extended OFF-ApexNet to multiple streams with various optical flow components as input data.
+The multi-stream CNN with optical flow \cite{liu2020multi} and Three-Stream CNN (TSCNN)~\cite{li2019three,song2019recognizing} designed three-stream CNN models for MER with three kinds of inputs (See Fig.~\ref{fig:classical} (c)).
+Specifically, the former one utilized apex frame, optical flow and the apex frame masked by the optical flow threshold, while the latter approach employed the apex frames, optical flow between onset, apex, and offset frames to investigate the information of the static spatial, dynamic temporal and local information.
+In addition, She~\etal~\cite{she2020micro} proposed a four-stream model considering three RoIs and global regions as each stream to explore the local and global information.
+Besides multi-stream 2D CNNs, 3DFCNN~\cite{li2019micro}, SETFNet~\cite{9103767} and \cite{yan2020micro} applied 3D flow-based CNNs for video-based MER consisting of multiple sub-streams to extract features from frame sequences and optical flow, or RoIs.

-On the other hand, 3DFCNN~\cite{li2019micro} and SETFNet~\cite{9103767} applied 3D flow-based CNNs consisted of three sub-streams for video-based MER.
-Specifically, 3DFCNN extracts deeply learned features with the grayscale frame sequences and the horizontal and vertical components of the optical flow.
-SETFNet took three facial regions as the inputs of three 3DCNN streams and introduced SE block to learn the weights of each feature channel from the concatenated feature of three streams.